-ELECTRONIC SIGNATURES, ELECTRONIC TRANSACTIONS AND ELECTRONIC RECORD MANAGEMENT POLICY - 1240
+ELECTRONIC SIGNATURES FOR STATE CONTRACT DOCUMENTS - 1240

-New: 08/2018
+Revised: 03/2021

 Purpose

-This policy identifies the permissible types of E-Signatures and requirements for the use of electronic signatures (hereafter “e-signatures” or e-sign), automatic or electronic transactions, and electronic records (hereafter “e-records”) in conducting state business operations.
+This policy permits the use of electronic signatures (hereafter “e-Signatures” or e-Sign) in conducting state procurement operations.

 Policy

-The Department of General Services permits the use of the following Electronic Signatures, Transactions and Record Management activities in conducting state business:
+The Department of General Services Procurement Division permits the use of e-Signatures on all contract documents.

-E-Signatures: State agencies may accept permissible types of e-signatures from all parties as legally binding and equivalent to handwritten signatures to signify an agreement.
-Each type of e-signature will include the date the document was signed.
+E-Signatures: State agencies may accept e-Signatures from all parties as legally binding and equivalent to handwritten signatures to signify an agreement.
+Each type of e-Signature will include the date the document was signed.
 Where state or federal laws, regulations, or rules require a handwritten signature, that requirement is met if the document contains an e-signature unless otherwise prohibited by policies, laws or regulations.
-Electronic documents must clearly and unambiguously show the chain of approval of all parties required to sign that document.

-Electronic Transactions: Most purchase orders, contracts, and other contracting documents can now be executed electronically.
-State agencies may also accept bids, proposals, quotes, and offers with electronic signatures at their discretion.

-In some cases, state agencies are required to use electronic signatures when transacting in the Fiscal Information System for California (FI$Cal).
-Conversely, some documents will still need to be submitted to DGS in paper format for the time being, due to technical limitations.
-These requirements will change over time as technology adoption improves.

-DGS will maintain current guidance on transactions that must be conducted electronically, and on documents that must be submitted to DGS in paper format, in the State Contracting Manual.

-Recordkeeping Requirements: An e-record may serve as the official copy of a procurement-related document.
-All relevant records, including e-records, shall be maintained in a reliable recordkeeping system.
-Business conducted by electronic means shall be fully documented to meet recordkeeping requirements, including procurement file documentation and information security requirements.
-Records shall be retained or disposed of in accordance with the approved records retention schedules stated in California State Records and Information Management (CalRIM) as supported by the State Contracting Manual (SCM) and the State Administrative Manual (SAM) 1600 et seq.\

 Scope

 This policy applies to all transactions governed by the State Contracting Manual (all volumes) and/or conducted by the Department of General Services (DGS) Procurement Division.
 This policy enables state agency staff to conduct many transactions electronically, to accept e-signatures by other parties, and to sign agreements on the agency’s behalf by using an e-signature.
 This policy does not waive or modify any requirement or limitation as to which officers and employees are authorized to bind their agency to a contract.